 Saturday 15 September

 #7 Human centric office lighting, reduction of flicker in fixtures, canteen lighting for reduced food waste, light in a neonatal ward, safety project in Lund and Helsingborg

 Departure from Malmö 09.30 → Arrival in Malmö 14.30

-We will visit an office with new human centric lighting solutions and listen to the evaluations.
-The results from developing a cost-effective flicker-free driver and investigating the effects flicker have on people will also be presented.
-We will be informed how food waste can be reduced by creating a nice eating environment by using light that is designed to provide a more positive and calmer eating atmosphere in a school canteen.
-After lunch we will listen to the development and testing of dynamic lighting solutions for premature babies in a Neonatal ward at Helsingborg General Hospital to support the well-being of both its patients, their parents and the medical staff.
-The tour ends with a presentation on how Helsingborg spotlighted urban problem areas with smart lighting solutions that make people focus on the art, light and sound and make the citizens feel safer.
+We will visit an office with new human-centric lighting solutions and listen to the evaluations.
+The results from developing a cost-effective flicker-free driver and investigating the effects flickering has on people will also be presented.
+We will be informed about how food waste can be reduced by using light that is designed to provide a more positive and calmer eating atmosphere in a school canteen.
+After lunch we will listen to the development and testing of dynamic lighting solutions for premature babies in a neonatal ward at Helsingborg General Hospital to support the well-being of its patients, their parents and the medical staff.
+The tour ends with a presentation on how Helsingborg has spotlighted urban problem areas with smart lighting solutions that help people focus on the art, light and sound and help them to feel safer.

 Florence Lam, Arup Fellow, Director, Global Lighting Designer

 Florence is an Arup Fellow and leads Arup’s global lighting design practice.
 Her expertise in daylight, visual perception and holistic lighting approaches play a key role in many of her projects – from museums to airports, bridges and city precincts.
 Florence was responsible for delivering a range of lighting projects for the London Olympic Games in 2012.
 As a lighting designer she has a strong interest in visual light art and has collaborated with various artists and architects on public projects including Anish Kapoor’s ArcelorMittal Orbit in London, the World’s Largest Timepiece in Zurich and Dongdaemun World Design Park in Seoul.